 Oracle DROP INDEX

-Summary: in this tutorial, you will learn how to use the Oracle DROP INDEX statement to remove an index.
+Summary: In this tutorial, you will learn how to use the Oracle DROP INDEX statement to remove an index.

 Introduction to Oracle DROP INDEX statement #